History & Campus Partnerships

 Johnson College Prep opened its doors in 2010 and is named for John and Eunice Johnson, African-American pioneers.
 Together, they overcame many odds and founded the Johnson Publishing Company, famous for its Ebony and Jet Magazine publications.
 By naming our school after this dynamic family, JCP scholars are reminded daily that the hard work of education the Noble Way will pay off!

 The campus name was chosen by a group of African-American entrepreneurs, led by Marty Nesbitt, who collectively matched a donation from the Pritzker Traubert Foundation.
 The Johnson legacy shares strong alignment with Noble's mission and exemplifies the value of receiving quality schooling.
 Johnson College Prep scholars have benefited immensely from the involvement of their naming consortium who work to share their experiences and provide unique opportunities to the campus' predominantly African American student body.
-Donors actively participate in campus events like the grand opening, the annual Success Looks Like Me Career Day and townhalls.
+Donors have actively participated in campus events like the Grand Opening, the annual Career Day and Big Groups.

 - Job Opportunities